-Since Google is well known for being a great place to work and following on from Tuesday’s post on Google TechTalks Coaching , below is my current list of questions about coaching and mentoring within the Big ‘G’.
+Since Google is well known for being a great place to work and following on from Tuesday’s post on Google TechTalks Coaching here is my a list of questions about coaching and mentoring within the Big G.

 Then as I started to think about the keywords on the mind map, I came up with more questions than the map suggests.
 The imaginative power of mind maps!

 What is the selection process for being chosen as a Google Coach?

 Are there internal (full time) coaches within Google?

 How do Google staffers find the Dreams exercise, along with the small child discovery suggestions?

 Are coached employees sharing their Google Dreams with others as mentioned on the video? (a kind of dream teamwork, if you like!)

 Is there coaching for teams at Google?
 (If so, how is this delivered?)

 Is coaching done on campus (meeting rooms) or via telephone? (and presumably not from the staffer’s cubicle.)